manister/take-home-challenge/README.md

 ### Error handling

 The error handing is pretty basic.
-Would be better if we had different handling for different errors but was out of the scope of the task.
+Just spits out a title with the error text.
+Would be better if we had different handling for different errors, with better information for the user, and logging for us, but was out of the scope of the task.

 ### SSR

 SSR would be good.
 Could use something like NextJS to have static generation for main pages, then SSR or ISR for search results.